sherazfaisal/Average-Flight-Delays-By-Month---US-Dataset/README.md

-# Average Flight Delays per Month
+# Average Flight Delays By Month

  We'll work with a dataset from the US Department of Transportation that tracks flight delays.
 Opening this CSV file in Excel shows a row for each month
  (where 1 = January, 2 = February, etc) and a column for each airline code.